 To obtain a section 39 and/or section 40 certificate an applicant must provide the City with:

-- A written request for a section 39 and/or section 40 certificate, including the name and address of the premises and the contact details of the applicant
+- A written request for a section 39 and/or section 40 certificate, including the name and address of the premises and the name and contact details of the applicant

 - A plan detailing the extent of the licensed area